-Senior Client Partner and Sector Leader, Healthcare Board Services
+Senior Client Partner, Executive Search, Sector Lead, Healthcare Board Services

 The world has changed.
 COVID-19 transformed the healthcare sector, bringing health disparities to the forefront of public health.
 The pandemic was also a turning point for ESG (environmental, social and governance) and sustainability.

 Multiple stakeholders demand sustainable strategies, business models, operations and investments across ESG.
 Current and future talent emphasize an organization’s purpose and social/environmental values and commitments.
 And consumers and investors believe that an organization should behave ethically toward people and the planet.

 Steps that healthcare boards can take to deliver an ESG strategy

 Delivering an ESG strategy requires governance and oversight.
 Here are ways that healthcare boards can help: